nextdeveloper-nl/events/README.md

 - events_listeners

 ## Events available
-is the list of events that the system can bind
+is the list of events that the and 3rd party can bind

+## Events listeners
+is the list of 3rd party application who listens to these events.